LINDA-and-DAVE-s-Excellent-Adventure/linda_py/README.md

 I found that flashing the Sparkfun Thing Plus RP2040 firmware caused intermittant issues, which were remedied by flashing the normal Raspberry Pi Pico version instead.

 #### Micropython Stubs

 You should install the [Micropython Stubs](https://github.com/Josverl/micropython-stubs) to make life easier while developing in an IDE.
 The micropython-stubs github repo has more information.

 The simplest approach is to install in a typings folder.
 Run the following command in the directory of this repo: ```pip install -U micropython-rp2-stubs micropython-rp2-pico-stubs --no-user --target ./typings```

 That will install the relevant stubs in a ```typings/``` directory.

+#### Micropython Libraries

+Micropython supports the loading of packages to a microcontroller.
+See the [Micropython Wiki](https://docs.micropython.org/en/latest/reference/packages.html#packages) for details on package management.

+Packages which are included in the [micropython-lib](https://github.com/micropython/micropython-lib) can be installed easily.
+The LINDA project requires the following:

+* os
+* logging

+They can be installed by following the Wiki instructions to install ```mpremote``` and, with your RP2040 controller connected to the computer (after flashing the Micropython firmware), running: ```mpremote mip install [library]```

+This will download the given library from the micropython-lib and freeze the files onto the filesystem of the attached controller.

+NOTE: if you clear the flash of your microcontroller for any reason, you will have to re-install the libraries as outlined above

 #### VS Code Environment